hyurl/alar/api.md

 ### About Reconnection

-When the client detected the server is down or malfunction, it will destroy the connection positively and retry connect.
-Since v4.0.0, this feature uses an exponential back-off mechanism to retry connect rapidly util about 30 minutes timeout before consider the server is down permanently, and will close the channel after that.
+When the client detects the server is down or malfunction, it will destroy the connection positively and retry connect.
+Since v5.4, this feature uses an exponential back-off mechanism to retry connect rapidly util about 30 minutes timeout before consider the server is down permanently, and will close the channel after that.